boltdb/bolt/README.md

   can be reused by a new page or can be unmapped from virtual memory and you'll see an `unexpected fault address` panic when accessing it.

+* Bolt uses an exclusive write lock on the database file so it cannot be shared by multiple processes.

 * Be careful when using `Bucket.FillPercent`.
 Setting a high fill percent for buckets that have random inserts will cause your database to have very poor page utilization.